Amir Kabir: Suppression of Bábís and execution of the Báb

 In mid-1850, Amir Kabir ordered the execution of the Báb which was followed by the killings of many other Bábís.
 The Báb stood his ground despite great pressure to recant, and gain his freedom.
-Consequently he was executed by a firing squad in public in Tabriz, the first exection of its kind in Iran, to crush the Babi movement and to display the restored power of the Qajar government under the new minister, Amir Kabir.
+Consequently he was executed by a firing squad in public in Tabriz, the first execution of its kind in Iran, to crush the Babi movement and to display the restored power of the Qajar government under the new minister, Amir Kabir.

 The confrontation between Amir Kabir and the Bábís was between two visions of modernity.
-Amir Kabir envisaged state-enforced reforms that were authoritarian and secular while the Bábís advocated an all-embracing religious renewal, proposed by the Báb that emphasized, among other teachings, on progressive revelation, abolishing priesthood, independent investigation of religious matters without the need for the clergy, and improving the status of women.
+Amir Kabir envisaged state-enforced reforms that were authoritarian and secular while the Bábís advocated an all-embracing religious renewal, proposed by the Báb, that emphasized, among other teachings, progressive revelation, abolishing priesthood, independent investigation of religious matters without the need for the clergy, and improving the status of women.

 The Babis were advocating a grass-roots revolution to reform religious doctrine and remedy the ills of the clerical class and those of the community as a whole.
 Amir Kabir, on the other, sought to eliminate all expressions of religious dissent while trying unsuccessfully to subordinate the clerical class to the authority of the state.
 The European-inspired secularism of Amir Kabir was antithetical to serious reconsideration of religious tenets; especially if they could disturb security and order.
 By denying the Babis a chance to survive as a viable alternative, the Qajar state reaffirmed the unrivaled status of the clergy as the sole arbiter of religious norms.
 With the suppression of the Bábi movement chances for an indigenous movement of change ceased to exist for decades to come, and Amir Kabir inadvertently cleared the way for the consolidation of the power of the clergy for the rest of the century and beyond.